gingerhome/gingee/docs/ai-context/ai-context.md

 While `.gpkg` controls *what files* are included in your package, the `pmft.json` manifest declares the *security permissions* your application requires to function.

 -   **Location:** The `pmft.json` file must be placed in your application's `box` folder (e.g., `web/my-app/box/pmft.json`).
--   **Purpose:** To declare which protected GingerJS modules (like `db` or `fs`) your application needs to access.
+-   **Purpose:** To declare which protected Gingee modules (like `db` or `fs`) your application needs to access.
 It distinguishes between permissions that are `mandatory` for the app to work and those that are `optional`.

-When an administrator installs your `.gin` package using the `gingerjs-cli`, the CLI will read this file directly from the package and use it to generate a clear, interactive consent prompt.
+When an administrator installs your `.gin` package using the `gingee-cli`, the CLI will read this file directly from the package and use it to generate a clear, interactive consent prompt.
 This ensures administrators know exactly what capabilities they are granting to your application.

-For a complete guide on the permissions system and the structure of this file, please see the **GingerJS Permissions Guide**[MD](./permissions-guide.md) [HTML](./permissions-guide.html).
+For a complete guide on the permissions system and the structure of this file, please see the **Gingee Permissions Guide**[MD](./permissions-guide.md) [HTML](./permissions-guide.html).

 ---

-# GingerJS Permissions Guide
+# Gingee Permissions Guide

-# GingerJS Permissions Guide
+# Gingee Permissions Guide

-Security is a core principle of the GingerJS platform.
+Security is a core principle of the Gingee platform.
 The permissions system is designed to be **secure by default**, following the **Principle of Least Privilege**.
 This guide explains how permissions are declared by developers and managed by administrators to create a safe and predictable server environment.

 ## The Philosophy: Secure by Default (Whitelist Model)

-GingerJS operates on a strict **whitelist model**.
+Gingee operates on a strict **whitelist model**.
 By default, a sandboxed application has **no access** to potentially sensitive modules like the filesystem (`fs`), database (`db`), or outbound HTTP client (`httpclient`).

 Access to these protected modules must be explicitly **granted** by a server administrator.
 If a permission has not been granted, any attempt by an app to `require()` that module will result in a security error, and the script will fail to execute.